Kawanami-git/SCHOLAR_RISC-V/docs/hardware_integration/MPFS_DISCOVERY_KIT/README.md

 -	[SoftConsole](https://www.microchip.com/en-us/products/fpgas-and-plds/fpga-and-soc-design-tools/soc-fpga/softconsole): Required for HSS compilation.

+- The Linux **repo, chrpath, diffstat and lz4** commands: Required to build the Linux image.

 -	The Linux **dd** command: Required to flash the Linux image onto a SD card.

 - The Linux **ssh** command:  Required to communicate with the board over SSH.